Yuanrui-Mdt-Info/daspire-docs/docs/release-notes/september-2023.md

 # September 2023

-## Daspire V1.1.5
+## Daspire V2.0.0

 ### 🎉 New features

-1. New source: Feishu Base

-2. Increased the number of concurrent jobs from 3 to 5
+1. Increased the number of concurrent jobs from 3 to 5

 ### 👍 Improvements